The Painting, Process, & Background to “Absolute: Moment”

 by Daric Gill

 Crocuses wake up through icy snow crystals.
 The deciduous trees, with their angrily wild stick-bones, soften due to crimson red buds and fluorescent green leaflets.
 There’s a change that happens; a release of life back into the world as if a clinched fist has loosened, allowing the life-blood to flow again.
-As if constantly looking at one’s watch while waiting on company, I actively search for that moment when I can find spring in the world.
+As if constantly looking at one’s watch while waiting for company, I actively search for that moment when I can find spring in the world.
 My latest painting, “Absolute: Moment” searches for that transitional happening, where the old is reborn into something new.

 [Process Video & Full Image Gallery Below Article]